semccomas/GLUT5_string/README.md

 ## 4. Analysis of strings and features for paper
 ### Histogram grid extraction
 1. [histogram_FES_to_confout](https://github.com/semccomas/GLUT5_string/blob/master/string/analysis/scripts/histogram_FES_to_confout.py)
    - I run this on a cluster to speed up.
-It will **take time** to run this.
+It will **take time** to run this for all parts of your FES.
 For ~500 iterations, 16 beads, this took about 4 days.
 This will parse whatever piece of the histogram you tell it to.
    - In this, it will call [FES_grids_confouts_selection](https://github.com/semccomas/GLUT5_string/blob/master/string/analysis/scripts/FES_grids_confouts_selection.sh) to get the appropriate confout files from relevant histogram boxes, and collate them into a trajectory
-   - To automate this, I run [run_histogram_FES_to_confout](https://github.com/semccomas/GLUT5_string/blob/master/string/analysis/scripts/gmx_commands/run_histogram_FES_to_confout.sh).
+   - To automate this, I run [run_histogram_FES_to_confout](https://github.com/semccomas/GLUT5_string/blob/master/string/analysis/scripts/run_histogram_FES_to_confout.sh).
 This will just run in order, 1-?? histogram boxes.
 A lot of this is a bit fragile still and requires a lot of tinkering to work
 2. If you need to align your trajectory on itself (for clustering of sugar poses t.ex.): first run [run_trjconv_for_cluster_on_histogram](https://github.com/semccomas/GLUT5_string/blob/master/string/analysis/scripts/gmx_commands/run_trjconv_for_cluster_on_histograms.sh)

+### Weights from MSM calculation
+1. From the MSM to calculate the energy surface, weights will also be calculated for each frame.
+These weights are to account for the population biasing you have in the string simulations. **Any** feature that is calculated should account for these weights so that you can more accurately compare to the energy surface.
+To do this, I find the weight for every "iteration,bead,swarm" `confout` that is dumped into FES_grid_all.xtc (see section above).This is done with the [weights_MSM](https://github.com/semccomas/GLUT5_string/blob/master/string/analysis/scripts/weights_MSM.ipynb) script.
+I save the weight just as a np array in each grid's directory.
+This array is then called in the analysis scripts below, to apply a weight to each `confout` in each grid.

 ### Analysis of sugar position
 1. First, sugar poses must be clustered.
 Use [run_cluster](https://github.com/semccomas/GLUT5_string/blob/master/string/analysis/scripts/gmx_commands/run_cluster.sh)